RadinFardkh/Sign-Language-Detection-Using-ISLR101/README.md

 # School-project

-Still in progress .... :)\n
+Still in progress .... :)
-Khaheshan ghalati nakonid